Gobind Singh (VC): Details

 An hour later another message had to be sent from the regiment.
-Although exhausted and wounded, Govind Singh came forward again.
+Although exhausted and wounded, Singh came forward again.
 He was told that he has already done his share but he insisted that it was a privilege and that he knew the ground better than anybody else.
 On the strength of this the Adjutant allowed him to go.
 This time he started from the lower end of the road, turned right and passed 'Catelet Copse' and went straight through the barrage in 'Épehy'.
-By this time the Germans and started heavy shelling and soon his comrades saw a shell land right behind his horse, cutting it into half.
-Govind Singh disappeared in a cloud of smoke and was presumed dead.
-But the shell had only killed the horse and thrown Govind off it.
-Covered in blood and dust he soon got up and ran on and eventually got into dead ground in renterent which debouches into the valley.
+By this time the Germans had started heavy shelling and soon his comrades saw a shell land right behind his horse, cutting it in half.
+Singh disappeared in a cloud of smoke and was presumed dead, but the shell had only killed the horse and thrown him off it.
+Covered in blood and dust he soon got up and ran on and eventually got into dead ground in rentrant which debouched into the valley.
 Thence he made his way out of the sight of the enemy to Poizière.
 Thoroughly exhausted and badly wounded he arrived there at 11.55 AM.
 He volunteered to make the journey a fourth time, but was not allowed to do so because that would have been certain death.

-For his conspicuous bravery and unwavering devotion to duty in saving his regiment and fellow men, Lance-Dafadar Govind Singh was awarded the Victoria Cross.
+For his conspicuous bravery and unwavering devotion to duty in saving his regiment and fellow men, Lance-Dafadar Gobind Singh was awarded the Victoria Cross.